 Kanchenjunga Circuit Trek Map

-There are several maps available for the Kanchenjunga Circuit Trek.
+There are several maps available for the Kanchenjunga Circuit Trekking.
 You may purchase the Kanchenjunga Circuit Trek map in Thamel or online buy with Amazon.
 But we will provide the Kanchenjunga Circuit Trek map while you are on a trek with us.
 Here is the GPS coordinate to navigate the daily walking distance and other essential information.

-Kanchenjunga Base Camp Trek altitude
+The altitude of Kanchenjunga Base Camp Trek

 Best season for Kanchenjunga Trek